Liberation: Captive II Amiga

 The cyberpunk-themed Liberation Captive 2 is set on a dying Earth controlled by mega-corporations in the 29th century.
 Bio-Corp initiate a cover-up operation when their law-enforcement droids malfunction and start killing humans and framing others for the murders.

 The player commands the droids to explore a city that is rendered in real-time, light-sourced texture-mapped 3D.
 The city is three levels in height (tri-tiered) and contains nine sectors and many buildings and NPCs.
-The three tiers are street-level, underworld and rooftops.There are 4,000 missions on offer.
+The three tiers are street-level, underworld and rooftops.
+There are 4,000 missions on offer.
+With the exception of its physical layout the city and the missions are randomly generated from game to game.

-The main screen consists of a feedback windows, video display units and a central drawspace that represents the first-person viewpoint of the four droids.
+The main screen consists of a feedback window, video display units and a central drawspace that represents the first-person viewpoint of the four droids.
 The droids can look left and right, look up and down, turn to the left and to the right as well as move fowards, backwards and strafe left and right.
 In addition, the droids ride in taxis, climb up and down ladders and staircases, and interact with objects and actors in the game-world, such as terminals and NPCs.

 Naturally, droids can also fire their weapons of which there are 50 different kinds.
 Firing weapons and using devices drains droid batteries, which can be recharged at power-points and by absorbing electrical discharges.
 Droids can also rest in order to self-repair their armor.